emissary-ingress/emissary/docs/topics/running/scaling.md

 mysterious pod restarts triggered by Kubernetes.
 This does not always mean there is a problem, it could just mean you need to tune some of the resource limits set in your deployment.
-When it comes to scaling, Kubernetes will generally kill an Ambassador pod for one of two reasons: exceeding memory limits, and failed liveness/readiness probes.
+When it comes to scaling, Kubernetes will generally kill an Ambassador pod for one of two reasons: exceeding memory limits or failed liveness/readiness probes.
 See the [Memory Limits](#memory-limits), [Liveness Probes](#liveness-probes), and [Readiness Probes](#readiness-probes) sections for more on how to cope with these situations.